Mine action: Mine-risk education (MRE)

-Mine-risk education, or MRE, refers to efforts to raise awareness and promote behavioural change through public-information campaigns, education and training, and liaison with communities.
+Mine-risk education (MRE), now more commonly referred to in international standards as explosive ordnance risk education (EORE), refers to efforts to raise awareness and promote behavioural change through public-information campaigns, education and training, and liaison with communities.

 MRE ensures that communities are aware of the risks from mines, unexploded ordnance and/or abandoned munitions and are encouraged to behave in ways that reduce the risk to people, property and the environment.
 Objectives are to reduce the risk to humans and to restore an environment where economic and social development can occur free from the constraints imposed by landmine contamination.

 According to the Landmine Monitor Report (2009), in 2008, MRE was provided in 57 states and areas, compared to 61 states and areas in 2007.
 However, in the 1999 MRE programs were identified in just 14 states.
 MRE activities increased significantly in Yemen and Somaliland, and also increased to some degree in 10 other states.
 In Palestine, RE decreased in 2008 but rose sharply in response to conflict in Gaza in December 2008–January 2009.
 Some of the main players in MRE include Catholic Relief Services, German Caritas international, the Mines Advisory Group, Handicap International, Save the Children, INTERSOS, DanChurchAid, Norwegian People's Aid, the Mines Awareness Trust, Association for Aid and Relief, Japan and the International Committee of the Red Cross.
 Within the UN system UNICEF is the lead agency for MRE and supports programmes in 30 countries.

 International standards have been developed to guide the management of MRE programmes.
 These standards emphasize that MRE should typically not be a stand-alone activity; it is an integral part of overall mine-action planning and implementation.